bnb-chain/bnb-chain.github.io/docs/learn/incentives.md

 For example, a relayer may deliver packages using a different address in round robin, we can’t recognize this.
 We try to introduce registration and BNB deposit for relayer to raise the cost of cheat.
 How it works:

-* A BSC account needs call `register` of [RelayerHub](https://bscscan.com/address/0x0000000000000000000000000000000000001006) contract to deposit 100BNB(more or less than 100 BNB will be rejected) to become a BSC relayer.
+* A BSC account needs to call the `register` of [RelayerHub](https://bscscan.com/address/0x0000000000000000000000000000000000001006) contract to deposit 100BNB(more or less than 100 BNB will be rejected) to become a BSC relayer.
 * Only a valid relayer can sync Beacon Chain Headers and deliver cross-chain packages.
 * Relayer can withdraw its deposit, but we will charge 0.1 BNB as the transaction fee so that it will receive 99.9 BNB back.
-* The charged fee will directly go to system reward pool.
+* The charged fee will directly go to the system reward pool.